nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 Fonts present in PDF source material must not be included in the EPUB, unless specifically indicated by the Ordering Agency.

-Suppliers must not include fonts in the EPUB unless requested otherwise by the Ordering Agency.

 Fonts, when present, must be stored in a folder named _fonts_ and placed at the same level relative to the package document.

 ### 2.10 Javascript